-Vertical scaling is the process of resizing a server (or replacing it with another server) to give it more or fewer CPUs, memory, or network capacity.
+Scaling up is the process of resizing a server (or replacing it with another server) to give it supplemental or fewer CPUs, memory, or network capacity.

-One of the advantages of vertical scaling is that it minimizes operational overhead.
-There’s only one server to manage.
-There’s no need to distribute workload and coordinate among multiple servers.
+Vertical scaling minimizes operational overhead because there is only one server to manage.
+There is no need to distribute the workload and coordinate among multiple servers.

-The major cloud vendors all offer autoscaling capabilities.
-In AWS, the feature is called Auto Scaling groups.
-In Google Cloud, the equivalent feature is called instance groups, and Microsoft Azure provides Virtual Machine Scale Sets.
-Each of these provides the same core capability to horizontally scale, so we’ll focus on just AWS Auto Scaling Groups for simplicity.
+Each of these services provides the same core capability to horizontally scale, so we’ll focus on AWS Auto Scaling Groups for simplicity.

 An Auto Scaling group is a set of servers that are configured the same and function as a single resource.
 This group is sometimes called a cluster.
 Workloads are distributed across the servers by a load balancer.
 The load balancer is an endpoint that allows clients to connect to the service without having to know anything about the configuration of the cluster.
 The client just needs to have the DNS name or IP address of the load balancer.